ChristianTremblay/BAC0/doc/source/connect.rst

 Devices dataframe ::

-    bacnet.devices
+    await bacnet.devices

 ..note::
-    WARNING. `bacnet.devices` may in some circumstances, be a bad choice when you want to discover devices on a network.
+    WARNING. `await bacnet.devices` may in some circumstances, be a bad choice when you want to discover devices on a network.
 A lot of read requests are made to look for manufacturer, object name, etc and if a lot of devices are on the network, it is recommended to use whois() and start from there.